 “The challenging program of United Netherlands pushed me out of my comfort zone week after week.
-I learned a lot about diplomacy and geopolitics, but most of all I learned a lot about myself.
-Even though we were the COVID-delegation and had to do some parts online, it was the greatest experience with a group full of people that I will follow for the rest of my life.”Janneke Hillenaar, Delegate 2020-2021
+I learned about diplomacy and geopolitics, but most of all I learned about myself.
+Even though we were the COVID-delegation and had to do some parts online, it was a great experience with a group of people I will stay in touch with for the rest of my life.”Janneke Hillenaar, Delegate 2020-2021

 How does the selection work?

-Throughout the year there are 2 selection rounds for the Delegation.
-For both selection rounds, United Netherlands requires you to hand in your:
+There are two selection rounds for the Delegation.
+For both selection rounds, applicants need to hand in the following files:

 - Motivation letter (400 words)

-- An essay of approximately 400 words about the Russo-Ukrainian war
+- Essay about the Russo-Ukrainian war (400 words)

-In June, the first wave of students for the Delegation will be selected.
-The Spring selection process consists of two rounds, the first one being a MUN simulation (no prior preparation is required), in order to get a feel of your potential in this kind of setting.
-The second round consists of an interview, during which we hope to get to know you on a more personal level.
+In June, the first cohort of students for the Delegation is selected.
+The Spring Selection process consists of two rounds.
+The first one is an MUN simulation (requiring no prior preparation), where you can show your potential.
+The second round is an interview, during which we hope to get to know you on a more personal level.

-In August and September we will select the final additions to the Delegation.
-Again, a MUN simulation (no prior preparation required) as well as an interview round will be held.
+In August and September, the final additions to the Delegation are selected.
+Again, an MUN simulation (no prior preparation required) as well as an interview round are held.

 Step 1: UNMD Application Form